Mongrel.io User Documentation

 delimiter: Character used to separate columns in the output.
 Defaults to comma (

-rowDelimiter: Character sequence used to separate rows in the output.
+rowDelimiter: Character sequence used to separate rows.
 Defaults to newline (

 Quote and Escape Control